-Meanwhile, drain the cucumbers: Place cucumbers in a sieve and toss with ¼ teaspoon salt.
-Set sieve over another bowl to catch liquid, transfer to the refrigerator and allow to drain for 2-3 hours.
-When done draining, transfer cucumbers to a clean kitchen towel and squeeze out as much liquid as you can.
+Drain the cucumbers: Place the grated cucumbers in a sieve and toss with ¼ teaspoon salt.
+Set the sieve over another bowl to catch the liquid and then transfer the cucumbers to the refrigerator and allow to drain for 2-3 hours.
+When done draining, transfer the cucumbers to a clean kitchen towel and squeeze out as much liquid as you can.

-Transfer chickpeas to the bowl of a food processor.
-Add cloves of garlic and 1 tablespoon of chickpea cooking liquid.
+Start Hummus: Add the cooked chickpeas to the bowl of a food processor.
+Then add the cloves of garlic and 1 tablespoon of chickpea liquid (aquafaba).
 Process until chickpeas resemble wet sand, about 2 minutes, stopping to scrape down the sides of bowl as needed.

 Add the remaining hummus ingredients except olive oil and cucumbers.
 Process to combine, about 1 minute, again stopping to scrape down the sides of bowl as needed.
 With processor running, slowly stream in the olive oil.
 Then, slowly stream in the chickpea cooking liquid, 1 tablespoon at a time, until desired consistency is achieved.
 (SEE NOTES) Stir in cucumbers and taste for seasoning.

 Garnish and Serve: Transfer your hummus to a large serving bowl and top with your favorite dip garnishes.
 Enjoy!